PLACENTINO ELEMENTARY SCHOOL

 The Literacy Program at the Placentino Elementary School is grounded in the Massachusetts English Language Arts Standards.

 The purpose of science education is to nurture natural curiosity and help students make meaning of the world around them.
-This begins in our Preschool program.
-The science program is correlated to the latest state standards, is based upon the principles of child interest and lends itself to activity-oriented teaching which is supported with classroom nonfiction readings.
+The science program is correlated to the most updated state standards, is based upon the principles of child interest and lends itself to activity-oriented teaching which is supported with classroom nonfiction readings.
 Students will make observations, analyze data, test hypotheses, communicate findings and relate this to the real world that they are a part of.

 Our Social Studies curriculum helps students develop an informed worldview, develop the ability to think from multiple perspectives, and acquire the skills necessary for active citizenship in the 21st century that will enable them to interact effectively in an increasingly interdependent world.